bensmrs/gendarme/README.md

-# `Marshal`
+# `Gendarme`

-`Marshal` is a marshalling library for OCaml freely inspired from Go struct tags.
+`Gendarme` is a marshalling library for OCaml freely inspired from Go struct tags.
 It provides `ppx_marshal`, a preprocessor extension allowing users to easily marshal and unmarshal arbitrary data in a variety of formats.
 It is designed to be extensible in both the formats it targets and in the data types it is able to marshal.

+The library was originally named `Marshal`, but the author figured a bit late that a module of the same name was already in the standard library.
+“Gendarme” is one way to translate “Marshal” in French.

 ## Introduction
 ### Introductory example